 Eitan tended to challenge seminar speakers with controversial questions.
-During the first class for example, the lecturer, a representative from the national religious ‘City of David’ archaeological site, asked participants what Biblical figure they most identified with.
+During the first class, for example, the lecturer, a representative from the national religious City of David archaeological site, asked participants with which Biblical figure they most identified.
 Eitan stated that he identified with Moses, since he married a gentile woman.
-The “Judaism expressed in the Bible” he noted, “seems to be more open and diverse than what is practiced today”, and he wished the State of Israel could return to that more ancient Biblical formula.
-This somewhat politicized statement in a military context elicited some raised eyebrows from the participants, yet the speaker simply responded by commenting how the Bible has strong contemporary relevance for Israeli society.
-A statement that certainly paralleled the pedagogical goals of the course.
+The “Judaism expressed in the Bible,” he noted, “seems to be more open and diverse than what is practiced today”; he added that he wished the State of Israel could return to that more ancient Biblical formula.
+This somewhat politicized statement in a military context elicited some raised eyebrows from the other participants, yet the speaker simply responded by commenting how the Bible has strong contemporary relevance for Israeli society—a statement that certainly paralleled the pedagogical goals of the course.

 At the same time, during one of the breaks between classes, Eitan was overheard asking one of the lecturers about moving to the City of David.
 Although widely frequented as a popular Jerusalem tourist attraction, the City of David is not known as one of the more pluralistic Jewish communities in Israel.
-When the first author asked him about this discrepancy, Eitan confirmed that he was interested in moving to the City of David and tried to explain how he could square his seemingly maverick and pluralistic persona with his desire to move to a right wing religious Zionist enclave.
-Eitan responded with a personal comment,
+When the first author asked him about this discrepancy, Eitan confirmed that he was interested in moving to the City of David and tried to explain how his seemingly maverick and pluralistic persona corresponded with his desire to move to a right-wing religious Zionist enclave.
+Eitan responded with a personal comment:

 I have a dream to not be religious.
 To be secular, and to come to religion voluntarily and not through obligation.
-I said [to myself] I’m going to come to this course [identity and Jewish consciousness] without a kippa… I want to talk about the Bible in a language that’s not religious.
-I wanted to look at things differently. … True there is a conflict [between his pluralism and his interest in living in the City of David], but all our lives we live in this conflict around Judaism and religion.
+I said [to myself] I’m going to come to this course [on identity and Jewish consciousness] without a kippa… I want to talk about the Bible in a language that’s not religious.
+I wanted to look at things differently. … True, there is a conflict [between my pluralism and my interest in living in the City of David], but all our lives we live in this conflict around Judaism and religion.
 I was born religious, but now I want to build myself.

-For Eitan, the IDF’s Bible seminar provided a medium through which he could “build” his own personal spiritual identity that included both a pluralistic adherence to open questioning alongside a fidelity to zealous religious nationalism.
-This venue for personal exploration stood in stark contrast to the IDF’s broader goals of mobilizing themes of Jewish heritage to produce organizational cohesion and professional development.
-While Eitan may not have disagreed with viewing the Bible as a kind of cultural ‘heritage’ that may be used to improve organizational performance, he saw within the IDF’s Biblical seminar something uniquely capable of molding one’s personal character, rather than a vehicle for mere professional development.
+For Eitan, the IDF’s Bible seminar provided a medium through which he could build his own personal spiritual identity that included both a pluralistic adherence to open questioning alongside a fidelity to zealous religious nationalism.
+This venue for personal exploration starkly contrasted with the IDF’s broader goals of mobilizing themes of Jewish heritage to produce organizational cohesion and professional development.
+While Eitan may not have disagreed with viewing the Bible as a form of cultural heritage that could be drawn upon to improve organizational performance, he saw within the IDF’s Bible seminar something uniquely capable of molding one’s personal character, rather than a vehicle for mere professional development.

-Eitan’s emphasis on personal and spiritual development was echoed by other participants as well.
-In one informal conversation with a Captain who was then serving in the IDF Rabbinate, she noted for example, “I’m enjoying every moment of the workshop, but it’s not a professional course.
+Eitan’s emphasis on personal and spiritual development was echoed by other participants.
+For example, in one informal conversation with a captain who was then serving in the IDF rabbinate, the captain noted, “I’m enjoying every moment of the workshop, but it’s not a professional course.
 I see it as something to help build myself, as personal development.”
-For her the course offered historical lessons, interesting outings, and a chance to meet officers from the military beyond her own unit, but it fell short of the kind of practical and pragmatic instructions that she could use with her subordinates.
+For her, the course offered historical lessons, interesting outings, and a chance to meet officers from the military beyond her own unit, but it fell short of the kind of practical and pragmatic instructions that she could use with her subordinates.

 The Bible as Personal Experience